softwaremagico/ThinkMachine-Advisor/README.md

 # Think Machine: Advisor
-A Linux/Windows desktop application for using [ThinkMachine](https://github.com/softwaremagico/ThinkMachine) rules.
+An Android application for using [ThinkMachine](https://github.com/softwaremagico/ThinkMachine) rules.